 She remembered many funny sides to life on the road!
 “I was sharing a room in lodgings with a young girl from South Carolina and she was a terrible snorer!
 She snored absolutely relentlessly all night long!
 I am a very light sleeper and I was desperate!
 She slept from the moment her head hit the pillow and then she was off!
 She knew that she snored and we used to discuss our problem together.
 In the end she came up with the idea of tying a stocking under her jaw and over the top of her head to keep her mouth shut (chuckle)!
 This snoring was a real test for me!
 She was an artist too and we worked together for a long, long, time after that.
 The great thing was that she could have been hurt by my criticism of her snoring but she cooperated, we solved it together and we remained close friends throughout!”

-Not all the members of Calvary Church were keen on the radical life style or what they called the ”hot gospelling” of the Oxford Group, to say nothing of the new name Moral re-armament.
+Meanwhile, not all the members of Calvary Church were keen on the radical lifestyle or what they called the ”hot gospelling” of the Oxford Group, to say nothing of the new name Moral re-armament.
 They still lived in the era of the First Christian Fellowship and Sam wanted Buchman to work full-time within the church.
 But Buchman had this distinct calling ’to be used to remake men who will remake the world’ and the events of the times maintained his focus.
 Eventually the Vestry asked Frank to move MRA from Calvary Church in 1941.

-It had become harder for Shoemaker to reconcile MRA with the needs of the Vestry and at Calvary Church who wanted Buchman to stay more focused on the congregation and mission.
+It had become harder for Shoemaker to reconcile MRA with the needs of the Vestry and Calvary Church he wanted Buchman to stay more focused on the congregation and mission.
 Although Buchman fully supported this work he felt unable to turn his back on the calling he had been given in Cambridge.
-Shoemaker saw You Can Defend America when they visited Maine in 1941 but soon after this Frank received a letter from the Vestry asking the MRA team to leave Calvary.
+Shoemaker saw You Can Defend America when they visited Maine in 1941.
+Soon after this Frank received a letter from the Vestry asking the MRA team to leave Calvary.
 This must have been a painful break for Shoemaker and Buchman after working closely for over 20 years.

-As Buchman said when he read the letter from the vestry at Calvary Church asking them to leave, ”I will always remain Sam’s friend.
+As Buchman said when he read the request from the vestry at Calvary Church asking them to leave, ”I will always remain Sam’s friend.
 Now we go on the road.”

 Arthur had applied to the Norwegian and British embassies in Washington to be their press photographers during the whole League of Nations Inaugural Assembly of the United Nations.
 As it turned out Arthur was the only representative for the British Press and Signe the only representative for the Norwegian Press.